-The RBA trimmed mean CPI in Australia rose by 3.3% year-on-year in December 2025, up from a 3.2% gain in the previous period and in line with expectations.
-This marks the third release in the transition from the quarterly CPI to the full Monthly CPI, which now serves as Australia’s primary measure of inflation according to the Australian Bureau of Statistics (ABS). source: Australian Bureau of Statistics
+The RBA trimmed mean CPI in Australia increased by 3.4% year-on-year in January 2026, following a 3.3% rise in each of the previous three months and coming in slightly above market expectations of a 3.3% advance.
+This marks the fourth release in the transition from the quarterly CPI to the full Monthly CPI, which now serves as Australia’s primary measure of inflation according to the Australian Bureau of Statistics (ABS). source: Australian Bureau of Statistics

 Core Inflation Rate in Australia is expected to be 3.10 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the Australia RBA Trimmed Mean CPI YoY is projected to trend around 2.20 percent in 2027 and 2.00 percent in 2028, according to our econometric models.